Back to the blog

 1. Puzzle Training: 10 gambit-themed puzzles/day

-2. Blitz Games: Test gambits in 3+0 or 5+0 games
+2. Blitz : Test gambits in 3+0 and 5+0 games

-3. Model Games: Study Morphy, Tal, Shirov
+3. Model Games: Check out Morphy, Tal, Shirov

-Conclusion: The Art of Calculated Risk
+Conclusion: The Art of Risk is Measured-strokes

 Key Lessons: